 Effective Consent – Words or actions that show a knowing and voluntary agreement to engage in mutually agreed-upon sexual activity.
 Effective consent cannot be gained by force, by ignoring or acting in spite of the objections of another, or by taking advantage of the incapacitation of another, where the respondent knows or reasonably should have known of such incapacitation.
 Effective consent is also absent when the activity in question exceeds the scope of prior effective consent.
 In the State of Ohio, persons 16 years of age or younger cannot give effective consent.

 Facilitator – A University employee or designee who facilitates resolution of a complaint.

 Force – Physical force, violence, threat, intimidation or coercion.

-Hearing Panel - The Hearing Panel is composed of members of the Sexual Complaint Grievance Board as empanelled by its chair.
+Hearing Panel - The Hearing Panel is composed of members of the University Hearing Board as empanelled by its chair.
 The panel conducts hearings on complaints of sexual harassment or sexual misconduct.

 Hostile Environment – Per the Office of Civil Rights, a hostile environment as it relates to students is one in which the harassing conduct is sufficiently serious that it interferes with or limits a student’s ability to participate in or benefit from the school’s program.